ben-blazado/mfnn/README.md

 # mfnn

-mfnn is a neural network that trains on past bike usage, weather, and holiday data, to create estimates of future bike usage.
-The data is from the UCI Machine Learning Respository Bike Sharing Dataset.
-This is a refactored version of the project ["My First Neural Network"](https://github.com/udacity/deep-learning/tree/master/first-neural-network) of the Udacity Machine Learning Foundations Nanodegree Program.
+mfnn is a neural network that predicts hourly bike rentals from [Capital Bikeshare](http://www.capitalbikeshare.com).
+It trains on data from the [UCI Machine Learning Respository Bike Sharing Dataset](http://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset).
+This is a refactored version of the project ["My First Neural Network"](http://github.com/udacity/deep-learning/tree/master/first-neural-network) I submitted as required by the Udacity Machine Learning Foundations Nanodegree Program.

 ![Alt text](predvsact30days.png?raw=true)